wilhelm-lab/koina/README.md

 - For development we suggest to use Visual Studio Code with the `Dev Containers` and `Remote - SSH` extensions.
   Using this system you can connect to the server and open the cloned git repo.
 You will be prompted to reopen the folder in a DevContainer where a lot of useful dependencies are already installed including the dependencies required for testing, linting and styling.
 Using the dev-container you can lint your code by running `lint`, run tests with `pytest` and style your code with `black .`
 - From within the dev-container you can get requests from the `serving` container by providing the url `serving:8501` for http and `serving:8501` for gRPC.
-- If you have multiple GPUs in your server and want to use a specific gpu you can specify this in the `docker-comppose.yaml` by replacing `count: 1` with `device_ids: ['1']`

 ### Import model files
 Triton supports all major machine learning frameworks.
 The format you need to save your model in depends on the framework used to train your model.
 For detailed instructions you can check out this [documentation](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/model_repository.md#model-files).